 Both libel and slander have the effect of tarnishing your reputation or that of your business.
 A defamatory statement made about you personally can harm your standing in the community, affect your child custody rights, lead to your job termination or hinder advancement in your career.
 If the target is your business, it may experience lost profits and diminished good will.
 Proving how the defamation harmed you or your company is crucial to maximizing your damages award.
 Our attorneys think outside the box to gather evidence that shows your status, financial and emotional losses.

-To learn more about the types of defamation, call The Law Office of Jeremiah A. Denton III at 757-215-4818 or contact us online to schedule an appointment.
+To learn more about the types of defamation, call Jeremiah A. Denton III, P.C. at 757-215-4818 or contact us online to schedule an appointment.